 Taking place this October in Kew Gardens is a colourful exhibition celebrating the diversity and beauty of plants and fungi.
 Queer Nature is talking place in Kew’s iconic Temperate House and will include a large-scale suspended artwork and a horticultural installation that explores the amazing world of plants and fungi, especially those that challenge traditional expectations.

 Where: The Temperate House, Kew Gardens; nearest tube Kew Gardens

 Get lost in space at the National Maritime Museum this month with the opening of Astronomy Photographer of the Year exhibition, showcasing the world’s greatest space photography.
 This annual event is the chance to marvel at glittering stars, shimmering galaxies, fiery suns, and sliver moons all presented in some incredible photos.
 Photographers from across the globe compete to take home the prestigious title.

 Where: National Maritime Museum; nearest tube Cutty Sark

 Halloween At The Tower of London

-Time to coincide with the October half-term holiday and Halloween in London is the chance to follow in the footsteps of some of the Tower’s most infamous prisoners.
+Time to coincide with the October half-term holiday and Halloween in London is the chance to discover thousands of years of history housed within the Tower of London’s walls.

 Where: The Tower of London; nearest tube Tower Hill; included in admission price